What Are the Reported Eye Symptoms from Elmiron?

 What is pigmentary maculopathy and how is it diagnosed?

-Pigmentary maculopathy is a retinal disorder characterized by pigmentary changes in the macula, causing symptoms like difficulty reading, slow light adjustment, and blurred vision.
-Diagnosis involves multimodal imaging such as color fundoscopic photography, OCT, and auto-fluorescence imaging (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Pigmentary maculopathy is a retinal disorder involving pigmentary changes in the macula, leading to symptoms like difficulty reading, slow dark adaptation, and blurred vision.
+Diagnosis is made through comprehensive eye exams including color fundoscopic photography, OCT, and auto-fluorescence imaging (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).

 Does submitting information create an attorney-client relationship?